slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 > *"The best teams are made up of a bunch of nobodies who love everybody and serve anybody and don’t care about becoming a somebody."
 -- Phill Dooley [1966]*

-People should feel as part of a tribe.
-While the tribe is cohese, external threats will pass.
+People should feel part of a tribe.
+While the tribe is cohesive, external threats will pass.

 Hints:

-- Always be clear and specific about what you expect from other people.
-You cannot expect from them what you haven’t articulated, usually many times and in writing.
-Also plan for them to fail you.
+- Always be clear and specific about expectations—articulate them repeatedly and in writing.
+Plan for people to fail you.
 - A chain is only as strong as its weakest link.
-- Like animals, humans also seem designed to work in groups of a particular size.
-The ultimate group: Amazon’s «two-pizza teams».
+- Humans, like animals, thrive in groups of a certain size.
+The ideal: Amazon’s «two-pizza teams».

 > *"If you want to go fast, go alone.
 If you want to go far, go together."
 -- vox populi*